monks1975/function-calling-llm-patterns/src/react/README.md

 - The filename format is `<session_id>_log.md`.
 - Logs contain:
   - Session ID, timestamp, and the initial user input.
-  - A detailed step-by-step breakdown of the ReACT process:
+  - A detailed step-by-step breakdown of the ReAct process:
     - Thoughts
     - Actions taken (tool name)
     - Input provided to the tool